Key Takeaways

 Indoor Air Quality (IAQ) Is a Top Priority

-The shift in Indoor Air Quality (IAQ) technology is moving beyond passive filtration toward active air purification and smart automation.
+The shift in indoor air quality (IAQ) technology is moving beyond passive filtration toward active air purification and smart automation.

 Sources: Global Newswire, Science Direct